Election Rules

 • Speeches at the Conference that elects the position

-The Returning Officer will communicate to candidates ahead of the election what election activities will be taking place.
+The DRO will communicate to candidates ahead of the election what election activities will be taking place.

 Voting

-For each election, the Returning Officer will announce the method of voting.
-Voting will be by secret ballot and be conducted either in electronic format or, in certain circumstances, in paper format.
+For each election, the DRO will announce the method of voting.
+Voting will be by secret ballot and be conducted either in electronic format or, in exceptional circumstances, in paper format.
 Ballots will display the chosen name of the candidate and the position they are standing for.
 Online voting will also display supporting information and pictures (where supplied by the candidate).

 Each election is voted on by conference delegates.
 Ballots will be issued to each delegate of the conference who has been registered online by the stated deadline.
 For electronic votes a link will be sent to the email address for each delegate – we strongly advise voters to check their emails and find their voting links well in advance of close of voting.